TurboGears/tg2docs/docs/main/FormBasics.rst

 --------------

 :class:`sprox.formbase.FormBase` class provides a flexible mechanism for creating customized forms.
-It provides sensicle widgets and validators based on your schema, but can be overridden for your own needs.
+It provides sensible widgets and validators based on your schema, but can be overridden for your own needs.
 FormBase provides declarative addition of fields, ways to limit and omit fields to a set that is appropriate for your application.
 Sprox provides automated drop-down boxes, as well as providing a way to override those widgets for your purposes.  sprox.dojo provides a select shuttle widget to allow your